havishak/sped-oregon-finance/README.md

 1. Funding allocation to districts based on student characteristics from 2011-2023

-- [ ] There are multiple files for each year.
+- [ X ] There are multiple files for each year.
 Read file name and retain the last updated version by checking the date in the file name.
-- [ ] Read the flagged version into R.
+- [ X ] Read the flagged version into R.
 - [ ] Make a template of what information lies where:

 	- [ ] Common header in all pages